Perched above the washbasin, the camera is filming. Jews, Arabs, and Christians, one after the other, have their hair shampooed.

 Clients absolutely don’t talk about politics in this hair salon.
 They talk about everything except politics.
 They talk about diets, holidays, men problems, their children, everything, but not politics.
 It’s like the elephant in the room in a way, because this is something that separates communities there.
 I was frustrated because I wanted to show the tension, but I ended up showing the subtext.

 I allowed the political theme to creep in.
-For example, I had someone asking me “so, why are you making a film here?”.
+For example, I had someone asking me “so, why are you making a film here?”
 I said “I’m a Jew, I grew up here, this is an Arab hair salon and I never met any Arabs” (because, in Israel, you don’t meet Arabs), and that’s already a political statement.

 But I didn’t say anything like “okay, let’s talk today about the occupation!”.
 Things sprang up organically.
-My character also influenced this; I am very outspoken, in-your-face.
+My nature also influenced this; I am very outspoken, in-your-face.
 I don’t hold back, so I did raise difficult subjects, but I think I would have raised them even if there was not a camera there.

 - Your documentary has been shown at dozens of international film festivals and received numerous awards.
 It deals with a local situation yet it holds a universal message.